laravel/nova-docs/4.0/customization/stubs.md

 php artisan nova:stubs
 ```

-Artisan command in your terminal.
-Nova will copy all of its stub files into `./stubs/nova`, where you may then customize the files.
+When running this Artisan command in your terminal, Nova will copy all of its stub files into `./stubs/nova`, where they may then be customized.

 If you do not wish to customize a particular stub, you may delete the stub and Nova will continue to use the default version of the stub that exists within Nova itself.